purpleteam-labs/purpleteam/README.md

 For those that chose to [clone](#clone-the-git-repository) the purpleteam CLI:

 You can choose to export the `NODE_ENV` environment variable before running the following commands, or simply do so as part of running the commands.
-For the following examples we are using the `local` environment.
+For example: `NODE_ENV=local` or `NODE_ENV=cloud`.

 ### Run the bin/purpleteam file via npm script